Hubert de Givenchy: Later life

 Givenchy retired from fashion design in 1995.

 Givenchy resided at the Château du Jonchet, a listed historic castle in Romilly-sur-Aigre, Eure-et-Loir, near Paris.
 In his retirement, he focused on collecting 17th and 18th-century bronze and marble sculptures.
 In July 2010, he spoke at the Oxford Union.
 From 8 to 14 September 2014, during the Biennale des Antiquaires, he organized a private sale exhibition at Christie's in Paris featuring, artwork by Jean-Baptiste-Claude Odiot, the Manufacture nationale de Sèvres, Jacques-Louis David, and Anne-Louis Girodet de Roussy-Trioson, etc.

 In January 2007, the French Post Office issued postage stamps for Valentine's Day designed by Givenchy.
 In October 2014, a retrospective exhibition featuring ninety-five of his designed pieces took place at the Thyssen-Bornemisza Museum in Madrid, Spain.

 His longtime partner was fashion designer Philippe Venet.

 Hubert de Givenchy died in his sleep at the Renaissance chateau near Paris on Saturday 10 March 2018.
 He was 91 and was buried in Passy Cemetery in Paris.

+Pioneer for Black models in haute couture

+Five Black American women comprised Givenchy's house models in the late '70s.
+It was the first time a couture house explicitly asserted that Glamour was not reserved for a white elite.
+With the exception of Sophie Malgat, Givenchy's house models were exclusively Black.

+One of the models, Sandi Bass, stated that after her first season at Givenchy, nearly every designer dreamed of featuring a beautiful Black model on the runway.
+"It was a frenzy, and we were in demand in Paris, Milan and Rome during show season."

+"Mr. Givenchy was a pioneer in making this phenomenon extraordinary in the world of fashion in Paris.
+And there was no focus about diversity.
+The reason these girls were chosen was because [of] their attitude, there was a different attitude and energy in those personalities."